toddeTV/gltf-type-toolkit/README.md

 Honorable mentions to people that helped this project:

-- [Andreas Fehn](https://github.com/fehnomenal) as contributor who helped incredible with the project and the magic behind the core.
-Thank you <3
+- [Andreas Fehn](https://github.com/fehnomenal) as contributor who helped incredible with the project.
+Thank you mate, you rock <3

 Respectable mentions to projects that helped this project: